KernelTuner/kernel_tuner/roadmap.md

 This is the list of features that we want to have implemented by the next version.

  * A test_kernel function to perform parameterized testing without tuning
- * Option to set dynamically allocated shared memory for CUDA backend
+ * Function to generate wrapper kernels for device functions

 ### version 1.0.0